-1.3.1 Mitigation Measures for Air Quality and Greenhouse Gas Emissions
+1.3.1 Mitigation Measures for Air Quality and 14 Greenhouse Gas Emissions 15

-China Shipping has implemented mitigation measures previously identified in the 2008 EIS/EIR to avoid or reduce the impacts of the CS Container Terminal.
-These measures are incorporated in the CS Container Terminal project and will continue to be implemented under the Revised Project.

-Six mitigation measures (AQ-9, AQ-10, AQ-15, AQ-16, AQ-17, and AQ-20) have not been fully implemented at the CS Container Terminal.
-As described above, after China Shipping began operations, it informed LAHD that these measures cannot be feasibly implemented as originally intended; accordingly, modifications are necessary to achieve the purpose and intent of the measures.
-The Port has proposed changes to address feasibility, the availability of alternative technologies, and the effectiveness of the adopted measures.
-The Port is proposing to revise each of these mitigation measures and to analyze the revisions as part of the Revised Project.
-A seventh air quality mitigation measure, AQ-23, that was not implemented is considered in Section 1.3.3 as a lease measure.
-The revised mitigation measures evaluated in this SEIR are summarized as follows:
+- 16 China Shipping has implemented mitigation measures previously identified in the 2008 17 EIS/EIR to avoid or reduce the impacts of the CS Container Terminal.
+These measures are incorporated in the CS Container Terminal project and will continue to be 18 19 implemented under the Revised Project. - 20 Six mitigation measures (AQ-9, AQ-10, AQ-15, AQ-16, AQ-17, and AQ-20) have not been fully implemented at the CS Container Terminal.
+As described above, after China 22 Shipping began operations, it informed LAHD that it could not feasibly implement these 23 measures as originally intended; accordingly, modifications are necessary to achieve the purpose and intent of the measures.
+The Port has proposed changes to address feasibility, 24 25 the availability of alternative technologies, and the effectiveness of the adopted measures.
+26 The Port is proposing to revise each of these mitigation measures and to analyze the revisions as part of the Revised Project.
+A seventh air quality mitigation measure, AQ-28 23, that was not implemented is considered in Section 1.3.3 as a lease measure.
+Some of 29 the revised mitigation measures evaluated in this Recirculated Draft SEIR are altered 30 somewhat from those considered in the 2017 Draft SEIR; the measures considered in this Recirculated Draft SEIR are summarized below, and revisions from the 2017 Draft SEIR 32 noted. - MM AQ-9 was modified in the 2017 Draft SEIR to require that by January 1, 2019, all ships calling at Berths 97-109 must use AMP white hoteling in the Port, with a 95 percent compliance rate.